Striking South Carolina workers ask candidates to focus on poverty at tonight's debate

 Workers involved with the Fight for $15, a national movement of thousands of fast food employees in South Carolina and around the country fighting for a $15 minimum wage and union membership, held a rally on Monday, then marched to a local McDonald’s franchise that was on strike.
 They invited the Democratic candidates competing in Saturday’s primary to join them to spotlight their cause.

-“We want to be part of the conversation,” says Terrence Wise, a McDonald’s worker in Kansas City, Missouri who traveled to his native South Carolina to help lead Monday’s actions.
+“We want to be part of the conversation,” says Terrence Wise, a McDonald’s worker in Kansas City, Missouri, who traveled to his native South Carolina to help lead Monday’s actions.
 “We’re being strategic.”

 Sen. Elizabeth Warren’s campaign sent its top surrogate in the state, Rep. Ayanna Pressley (D-Mass.), a freshman member of Congress who has spent several days boosting Warren in South Carolina, particularly among African American women like herself.
 She connected with the protestors in away that emissaries dispatched by rival campaigns could not.